Lame Horse Trail 055

 Continue on to the Alpine Loop parking area at 2.9 miles.
 To extend your ride, take a

 cruise on Ridge Trail 157, which starts here.
 Or

 Tall ferns and thimbleberry carpet the floor of the

 (Timpanogos Highway) exit

 just south of Point-of-the-Mountain.
 Go east towards the mountains on UT-92 and continue

 up American Fork Canyon.
-There's a $6 fee (as of 2009).
+There's a $6 fee per car (as of 2018).
 About 6 miles up the canyon, turn right at the

 North Fork junction.
 Drive up to the summit of the Alpine Loop.
 To reach Aspen Grove,

 continue 3 miles down into the North Fork of Provo Canyon.